There will always be some level of unemployment, even in a healthy economy.

 Natural unemployment consists of two of the three main types of unemployment: frictional and structural.

-Frictional unemployment is when workers leave their old jobs but haven't yet found new ones.
+Frictional unemployment occurs when workers leave their old jobs but haven't yet found new ones.
 Most of the time workers leave voluntarily, either because they need to move, or they've saved up enough money to allow them to look for a better job.

-Frictional unemployment also occurs when students are looking for that first job, or when mothers are returning to the workforce.
+Frictional unemployment also occurs when students are looking for that first job or when mothers are returning to the workforce.
 It also happens when workers are fired or, in some cases, laid off due to business-specific reasons, such as a plant closure.